ABOUT OUR PRIVACY NOTICE AND COOKIES POLICY

 In this Privacy Notice, we explain how we collect, use, share and protect your personal information when you use our products and services and our website and mobile app.

-It is important to note that when you engage with us, you acknowledge that we require your personal information, as defined in POPIA and other related regulations and need to process such personal information to provide products or services to you for purposes including to confirm, update and enhance our records, to confirm your identity and additional purposes as detailed below and in other supplementary privacy policies and statements linked to specific services that you subscribe to.
+It is important to note that when you engage with us, you acknowledge that we require your personal information, as defined in POPIA, and need to process such personal information to provide products or services to you.
+In addition, we will also process your personal information for purposes of, inter alia, confirming, updating and/or enhancing our records of you.
+Furthermore, we may also process your personal information for additional purposes as detailed below and in other supplementary privacy policies and statements linked to specific services that you subscribe to.

 The provision of your personal information in terms of this Privacy Notice is mandatory and you will not be able to continue using our products and services, should you object to providing us with such information.